 Throughout our text, we highlight the relevance of statistics in our daily and professional lives.
 Data are used to predict public opinion, consumer spending, and even a presidential election.
-How Americans feel about a variety of political and social topics-race relations, gun control, immigration, the economy, health care reform, or terrorism-are measured by surveys and polls and reported daily by the news media.
-Your recent Amazon purchase didn't go unnoticed.
+How Americans feel about a variety of political and social topics-the Black Lives Matter movement, gun control, immigration, the economy, health care reform, or terrorism-are measured by surveys and polls and reported daily by the news media.
+Your recent Amazon purchase of hand sanitizer during the COVID-19 pandemic didn't go unnoticed.
 The study of consumer trends, specifically focusing on young adults, helps determine commercial programming, product advertising and placement, and, ultimately, consumer spending.
-And as we prepare this text, the world struggles to comprehend political divides, climate change, migration patterns, and gender rights, among other things.
+And as we prepare this text, the world struggles to comprehend political divides around the seriousness of COVID-19, police brutality, migration patterns, and transgender rights, among other things.